SnehithKanikella/SnehithKanikella/README.md

 - 👋 Hi, I’m @SnehithKanikella
 - 👀 I’m interested in ...
 Coding
-- 🌱 I’m currently learning ...
-Cloud Computing
+- 🌱 I’m currently exploring ...
+UX Designing
 - 💞️ I’m looking to collaborate on ...
 Full Stack Development
 - 📫 How to reach me ...
 Mail : snehith.k19@iiits.in